 The article can be found here.

-Kaplan continued, “[T]he best thing a college education can do to prepare students for the future is help them understand how they can put their faith and values to work, to help them use their intellectual abilities with purpose.”
+“We believe that ultimately the best thing a college education can do to prepare students for the future is help them understand how they can put their faith and values to work, to help them use their intellectual abilities with purpose,” Kaplan said.

 Desch said he hopes the department prepares its students for a lifelong career rather than a first job.

 “If you want to have an exciting career and also one that pays the bills, political science is one of the best ones out there,” Desch said.